TalishGargg/quest/README.md

 ### S3 (Simple Storage Service)
 Every app needs a reliable storage solution for files, data, and other assets.
 I would leverage S3 to store static assets such as images, videos, and backups.
 S3 offers high durability, availability, and scalability, making it an ideal choice.

-- **S3 Lifecycle Policies**: To optimize storage costs and manage data lifecycle, I would implement S3 Lifecycle policies.
-These policies would help transition older data to less expensive storage classes like S3 Glacier.

 ## Private Subnet